-- 1. Defined: The board of adjustment shall have the following powers as defined by statute: - A. To hear and decide appeals where it is alleged there is error in any order, requirement, decision or determination made by an administrative official in the enforcement or administration of Section 59.69 Wisconsin Statutes, or of this Ordinance. - B. To hear and decide disputes concerning the C-1 Conservancy or EFD Existing Floodplain Development Overlay District boundaries in regards to Floodplains as shown on the official zoning map. - i.
-If the District boundary is established by approximate or detailed floodplain studies approved by the WDNR or FEMA, the flood elevations or profiles shall prevail in locating the boundary.
-If none exist, other evidence may be examined. - ii.
-The person contesting the District boundary location shall be given a reasonable opportunity to present arguments and technical evidence to the board; and - iii.
-If a District boundary is incorrectly mapped, the Board should inform the zoning agency, Zoning Administrator, or the person contesting the district boundary location to petition for a map amendment according to Section 39.
+- 1. Defined: The board of adjustment shall have the following powers as defined by statute: - A. To hear and decide appeals where it is alleged there is error in any order, requirement, decision or determination made by an administrative official in the enforcement or administration of Section 59.69 Wisconsin Statutes, or of this Ordinance. - B. To hear and decide disputes concerning the C-1 Conservancy Overlay District as shown on the official zoning map. - The person contesting the District boundary location shall be given a reasonable opportunity to present arguments and technical evidence to the board: and - ii.
+If a District boundary is incorrectly mapped, the Board should inform the zoning agency, Zoning Administrator, or the person contesting the district boundary location to petition for a map amendment according to Section 39. - C. To hear and decide special exceptions to the terms of this Ordinance upon which such board is required to pass under this Ordinance. - D. To authorize upon appeal in specific cases such variances from the terms of this Ordinance as will not be contrary to the public interest where, owing to special conditions, a literal enforcement of the provisions of this Ordinance will result in unnecessary hardship, and so that the spirit of this Ordinance shall be observed, and substantial justice done.

-- C. To hear and decide special exceptions to the terms of this Ordinance upon which such board is required to pass under this Ordinance. - D. To authorize upon appeal in specific cases such variances from the terms of this Ordinance as will not be contrary to the public interest, unique property conditions exist not common to adjacent lots or premises, where, owing to special conditions, a literal enforcement of the provisions of this Ordinance will result in practical difficulty or unnecessary hardship, and so that the spirit of this Ordinance shall be observed, public safety and welfare secured, and substantial justice done. - A property owner bears the burden of proving "unnecessary hardship," as that term is used in this section, for an Area Variance, by demonstrating that strict compliance with a zoning ordinance would unreasonably prevent the property owner from using the property owner's property for a permitted purpose or would render conformity with the zoning ordinance unnecessarily burdensome or, for a Use Variance, by demonstrating that strict compliance with the zoning ordinance would leave the property owner with no reasonable use of the property in the absence of a Variance.
-In all circumstances, a property owner bears the burden of proving that the unnecessary hardship is based on conditions unique to the property, rather than considerations personal to the property owner, and that the unnecessary hardship was not created by the property owner. - E. To grant special exceptions and variances for renewable energy resource systems if said system cannot meet normal location requirements of this Ordinance for accessory structures.
+A property owner bears the burden of proving "unnecessary hardship," as that term is used in this section, for an Area Variance, by demonstrating that strict compliance with a zoning ordinance would unreasonably prevent the property owner from using the property owner's property for a permitted purpose or would render conformity with the zoning ordinance unnecessarily burdensome or, for a Use Variance, by demonstrating that strict compliance with the zoning ordinance would leave the property owner with no reasonable use of the property in the absence of a Variance.
+In all circumstances, a property owner bears the burden of proving that the unnecessary hardship is based on conditions unique to the property, rather than considerations personal to the property owner, and that the unnecessary hardship was not created by the property owner.

+- E. To grant special exceptions and variances for renewable energy resource systems if said system cannot meet normal location requirements of this Ordinance for accessory structures.
 If the board denies an application for a special exception or variance for a renewable energy resource system, the board shall provide a written statement of its reasons for denying the application.
 In this paragraph, "renewable energy resource systems" means a solar energy system, a waste conversion energy system, a wind energy system or any other energy system which relies on a renewable energy resource. - 2.
-Additional requirements: In making its determination, the board shall consider whether the proposed Special Eexception, Area variance Variance or use Use Variance would be hazardous, harmful, noxious, offensive or a nuisance to the surrounding neighborhood by reason of physical, social or economic effects; and may impose such requirements and conditions with respect to location, construction, maintenance and operation, in addition to any which may be stipulated in this Ordinance, as the board may deem necessary for the protection of adjacent properties and the public interest and welfare.
+Additional requirements: In making its determination, the board shall consider whether the proposed Special Exception, Area Variance or Use Variance would be hazardous, harmful, noxious, offensive or a nuisance to the surrounding neighborhood by reason of physical, social or economic effects; and may impose such requirements and conditions with respect to location, construction, maintenance and operation, in addition to any which may be stipulated in this Ordinance, as the board may deem necessary for the protection of adjacent properties and the public interest and welfare.